Before you go

 Planning on driving in a foreign country?
 Make sure you have your permit before leaving Canada.

 With ever-changing policies and fees, ensure you know what the current rules are for your airline.
 Air Canada, WestJet and all other airlines will have size and weight limitations for both carry-on and checked baggage.
+For your convenience, we’ve compiled a list of websites for the world’s top airlines here.

 Cell phone coverage & Wi-Fi